darrenjkt/MS3D/README.md

 # MS3D
-This is the official code release for **MS3D: Leveraging Multiple Source Domains for Unsupervised Domain Adaptation in 3D Object Detection**
+This is the official code release for **MS3D: Leveraging Multiple Source Detectors for Unsupervised Domain Adaptation in 3D Object Detection**

-MS3D is a framework to improve the performance of any 3D detector on an unseen dataset without requiring manual labelling.
-Our method does not require source-domain labels (i.e., source-free) and retains the original inference speed of the detector as we do not modify the detector architecture.
+MS3D is a simple self-training pipeline to improve the performance of any 3D detector on an unseen dataset without requiring manual labelling.
+Our pipeline
+- adds **no processing latency** at inference as we don't modify detector architecture.
+We focus on high quality pseudo-label generation.
+- can fuse detections from **multiple** and **various types** of pre-trained 3D detector
+- is **source-free** i.e. we do not require source-domain labels

+Our box fusion method, KBF, can be used for **detector ensembling** in a supervised setting as well.
+See our [KBF demo](tools/kbf_demo.ipynb)
 ## Introduction

 Existing methods typically focus on adapting a single detector to the target domain, ignoring the fact that different detectors possess distinct expertise on different unseen domains.
 MS3D combines detectors from multiple source domains and temporal information to generate high-quality pseudo-labels for fine-tuning.